 - Snowmakers & groomers

 First and foremost, we absolutely need cold weather in order to make snow.
 No equipment arsenal in the world can produce good machine-made snow without it!
 32 degrees Fahrenheit is the freezing temperature for water to turn into snow crystals, but ideal snowmaking conditions call for temperatures to be 28 degrees or lower.
+Check the weather forecast for Liberty this week!

 Aside from the air temperatures, our snowmaking staff at Liberty Mountain also keep an especially close eye on the wet bulb.
 The wet bulb temperature is a combination of the air temperature and the humidity, and is the most critical indicator for snowmaking.
 A wet bulb in the low to mid 20s means we can even make snow at or above 32 degrees sometimes!
 In a nutshell, as the temperature and humidity drop, the amount of snow made per hour goes up.